algernopeGH/Lana-s-Lil-Sous-Chef/README.md

 ### Rosemary Chicken Delight
 This savory and simple dish is perfect for busy parents and their little kitchen helpers.
 With a delightful rosemary aroma, creamy sauce, and easy-to-cook rice, it’s sure to be a hit.
 Want to make it?
 [Check out the recipe here](recipes/chicken/rosemary_chicken_delight.md).

+### Maple Magic Chicken
+This sweet and savory grilled chicken is perfect for a family cookout.
+With a delightful maple glaze and fun steps for kids to get involved, it’s a hit for both adults and children.
+[Check out the recipe here](recipes/chicken/maple_magic_chicken.md).

 ### Rice Cooking Basics
 Let’s start with the foundation of many great meals—rice.
 Whether you're cooking it in a pot, a manual rice cooker, or an automatic rice cooker, we've got you covered.
 And trust me, you’re going to want to master this, because nothing ruins dinner like undercooked rice.
 [Learn how to cook rice like a pro](recipes/rice/rice_cooking_basics.md).